edeniyanda/illuminePal/README.md

-# IlluminePal
+# illuminePal

-IlluminePal is a productivity tool designed to help users take regular breaks and reduce eye strain.
+illuminePal is a productivity tool designed to help users take regular breaks and reduce eye strain.
 Inspired by EyeLeo, IlluminePal encourages users to follow the 20-20-20 rule: every 20 minutes, take a 20-second break and look at something 20 feet away.

 ## Features